 • ETL (Extract, Transform, Load) experts: These professionals specialize in moving data between systems, and they rely on data mapping to guide the transformation and loading processes.

-The Importance of Data Mapping Tools
+What's the Importance of Data Mapping Tools

 Data mapping tools play a crucial role in data analytics by streamlining the process of connecting data elements from various sources and formats and transforming them into a unified, consistent format.